CryptoKube-io/devcon4-workshop/README.md

 - [Modules](https://www.terraform.io/docs/modules/index.html): self-contained packages configurations that are managed as a group, used to create reusable components

 **Basic Commands**
-To view a list of the available commands at any time, just run `terraform` with no arguments.
+To view a list of available commands, run `terraform` with no arguments.
 For details about a command, run `terraform <command> -h`
 - `terraform init` - Initialize a new or existing Terraform configuration (install plugins, perform minimal validation)
 - `terraform plan` - Generate and show an execution plan
 - `terraform show` - Inspect Terraform state or plan